thoughtspot/thoughtspot.github.io/_end-user/search/about-tables.md

 ---
 title: [Results that are tables]

-last_updated: 2/25/2020
+last_updated: tbd
 summary: "Tables display your answer in a format similar to an Excel spreadsheet."
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
+Your search results are not limited by the number of attributes or columns in order to be presented as a table.
+You can have a table with just one attribute or measure.
+When you choose to display your answer as a table, ThoughtSpot will create the columns for you and any relevant headlines.

-In the table view, your search identifies attributes and/or columns, and presents them as a table.
-ThoughtSpot aggregates the results based on the level of aggregation that you specify in the search.
-For example, if you only type `revenue`, you see the total sum of revenue as a single number.
-If you include the keyword `monthly`, the results are broken down by month.
-From the column header, you can rename the column, or sort or filter the column.
-You can rearrange the column order of your table by dragging and dropping the columns.
-You can also change the column widths.
+Sometimes when you view a table, the results will be aggregated (combined).
+For example, if you only type "revenue", you can see the total sum of all the revenue the table contains as one combined number.
+If you include the keyword `monthly`, the results will be aggregated by month.
+You can rearrange the column order of your table among other search actions.

+Every table gives you the option to rearrange the column order and change the column widths.

 ## Rearrange column order